 The majority of the Sony Financial Group's operations in the banking business involve transactions denominated in foreign currencies.

-Under Japanese GAAP, transactions involving assets and liabilities denominated in foreign currencies are in principal translated to yen at the exchange rate prevailing on the date of the settlement of accounts, and any gains and losses on translation are recorded in the statements of income as foreign exchange gains or losses.
-For that reason, in the banking business, gains and losses on translation of those investments coming from foreign currency deposits (liabilities) are offset partially in the statements of income by ones from investments in available-for-sale bonds denominated in foreign currency (assets) for the purpose of covering those foreign currency deposits.
-However, under U.S. GAAP, although gains and losses on translation of available-for-sale bonds denominated in foreign currency (assets) are recorded in the statements of income, gains and losses on translation of available-for-sale bonds denominated in foreign currency (assets) are posted directly to net assets in accordance with fluctuations in the fair market value of securities held, and are therefore not recorded in the statements of income until maturity or sale.
+Under Japanese GAAP, transactions involving assets and liabilities denominated in foreign currencies are in principal translated to yen at the exchange rate prevailing on the date of the fiscal year end, and any gains and losses on translation are recorded in the statements of income as foreign exchange gains or losses.
+For that reason, in the banking business, gains and losses on translation of those investments coming from foreign currency deposits (liabilities) are offset partially in the statements of income by ones from investments in available-for-sale debt securities denominated in foreign currency (assets) for the purpose of covering those foreign currency deposits.

+However, under U.S. GAAP, although gains and losses on translation on foreign currency deposits (liabilities) are recorded in the statements of income, gains and losses on translation of available-for-sale debt securities denominated in foreign currency (assets) are posted directly to net assets in accordance with fluctuations in the fair market value of securities held, and are therefore not recorded in the statements of income until maturity or sale.
 As such, under U.S. GAAP, asset-side gains and losses on translation and liability-side gains and losses on translation are recorded differently.
 Therefore, foreign exchange gains or losses resulting from liability-side exchange rate fluctuations have a larger impact on profit under U.S. GAAP than is the case under Japanese GAAP.

-Under U.S.GAAP, the fair value option has been elected for certain investments in available-for-sale bonds denominated in foreign currency (assets) in the banking business.
-The election was made to mitigate accounting mismatches related to fluctuations of foreign exchange rates.
-Under U.S. GAAP, unrealized gains and losses on items for which the fair value option have been elected shall be reported in current earnings, and the gains and losses on translation of these bonds to be recorded in the statements of income.
+Under U.S.GAAP, the fair value option has been elected for certain investments in available-for-sale debt securities denominated in foreign currency (assets) in the banking business.
+The election was made to mitigate above accounting mismatches related to fluctuations of foreign exchange rates.
+Under U.S. GAAP, unrealized gains and losses on items for which the fair value option have been elected shall be reported in current earnings, and the gains and losses on translation of these debt securities to be recorded in the statements of income.

-(9) Compound financial instruments (financial instruments including derivatives)
+(9) Financial instruments

+From the fiscal year 2018, under U.S.GAAP, all equity investments will be generally measured at fair value through earnings.
+Debt securities remain to be measured depending on the category in which they are held, however, if hybrid financial instruments (financial instruments that contains an embedded derivative) are elected to be valued as a unit, they are measured at fair value through earnings, regardless of the category in which they are held.

-When accounting for compound financial instruments under U.S. GAAP, if such financial instruments are valued together, they are marked to market together regardless of the category in which they are held, and valuation gains or losses are recorded in the statements of income.
-However, under Japanese GAAP the method for valuing these instruments differs depending on the category in which they are held.
+On the other hand, under Japanese GAAP the method for valuing these financial instruments differs depending on the category in which they are held.

 Consequently, the amounts of valuation gains or losses, gains or losses on sale, and impairment losses differ depending on whether U.S. GAAP or Japanese GAAP is applied.